 The annual OSSBA Delegate Assembly guides the direction of the Association.
 Each member school district sends one delegate, the board president or designee, to vote upon the Association’s business for the upcoming year.

-The Oklahoma State School Boards Association (OSSBA) represents every school board member in the state and serves as the unified voice for Oklahoma boards of education. is responsible for providing services, information and quality professional development to Oklahoma board members and boards of education. serves as the voice for public education in our state.
+The Oklahoma State School Boards Association (OSSBA) represents every school board member in the state and serves as a unified voice for Oklahoma boards of education and is responsible for providing services, information and quality professional development to Oklahoma board members and boards of education.

 Create and encourage effective leaders to promote public education;